ZaraBhatti/Time-Series-Forecasting/README.md

 The purpose of this project is to combine machine learning techniques with a variety of indicators used by traders to predict cryptocurrency prices.
 This project focuses on predictions for Ethereum (ETH) cryptocurrency.

+*All of the code is contained within Jupyter Notebooks.
+Within each notebook there are comments alongside the code for guidance and URLs are given where the code has been inspired or taken from another source.*

 <details><summary>PLAN</summary>
 <p>